juancastillo0/leto/leto_schema/README.md

 print(date.millisecondsSinceEpoch);
 ```

+Values passed through `deserialize` and `serialize` should round-trip.

 ### `SerdeCtx`

 A Serialization and Deserialization Context (SerdeCtx) allows you to create types from serialized values.
-It registers `Serializers` for any type and can be used with generics.
+It registers `Serializers` for any type that can be used with generics.

 ## Validation

 GraphQL types can `validate` input data.
+If the validation is successful, the
+`GraphQLType.deserialize` method should return an instance of the Dart type.

 ```dart
 final validation = myType.validate('key', {...});